ringcentral-ruby/smsbot-ringcentral-lita/README.md

 * Basic awareness of [Lita](https://www.lita.io/)
 * Access to an active RingCentral Account with access to the [Developer Portal](https://developers.ringcentral.com)
 * SMS feature enabled in your RingCentral account and turned on for one or more extensions (this will be the `SMS number created` in the Heroku Setup steps below.
 Read more about [RingCentral Business SMS](http://success.ringcentral.com/articles/RC_Knowledge_Article/RingCentral-Business-SMS-Frequently-Asked-Questions).
-* RingCentral Platform - Application defined with the `SMS` API Permission included
+* RingCentral Platform - Production enabled application defined with the `SMS` API Permission included. **NOTE** This WILL NOT OPERATE with Sandbox accounts.
 * For local development: Ruby version 2.2.2
 * **NOTE** If you have **HIPAA Compliance** enabled on your RingCentral account, you will be unable to use this feature since SMS is disabled in HIPAA Compliant RingCentral Accounts.